Skip to content

 descriptionTEXTNULLServer description

-transportVARCHAR(32)stdioTransport type: stdio / streamable_http / sse
+transportVARCHAR(32)stdiostdio / streamable_http / sse

-urlVARCHAR(512)NULLRemote URL (required for streamable_http/sse types)
+urlVARCHAR(512)NULLRemote URL

-headers_jsonTEXTNULLHTTP headers as JSON object, e.g., {"Authorization": "Bearer xxx"}
+headers_jsonTEXTNULLHTTP headers JSON

-args_jsonTEXTNULLCommand arguments as JSON array, e.g., ["-y", "@anthropic/mcp-filesystem"]
+args_jsonTEXTNULLCommand arguments JSON array

-cwdVARCHAR(512)NULLWorking directory (used by stdio type)
+cwdVARCHAR(512)NULLWorking directory

 last_errorTEXTNULLLast error message

-last_connected_timeDATETIMENULLLast successful connection timestamp
+last_connected_timeDATETIMENULLLast successful connection

-deletedINT0Logical delete flag
+deletedINT0Logical delete

-• ${VAR_NAME} -- Exact match and replacement
+• ${VAR_NAME} — exact match and replacement

 Troubleshooting